 Impairment reviews are carried out if there is some indication that impairment may have occurred, or where otherwise required to ensure that fixed assets are not carried above their estimated recoverable amounts.
 Impairments are recognised in the income statement, and, where material, are disclosed as exceptional.
-Impairment reversals are recognised when, in management's opinion, the reversal is permanent.
+Impairment reversals are recognised when there is an indication that an impairment loss for an asset either no longer exists or has decerased.